timdewild/matnimation/examples/oscillating_particle/tutorial_oscillating_particle.md

 2. Setting styling properties of the artist.
 3. Adding the artist to the canvas.

-First we construct the trajectory.
+First we construct the trajectory by providing the name `'Trajectory'` and feeding the trajectory data.

 ```python
 # instantiate trajectory